JannTzou/Learning-Algorithm-for-Mean-Field-CCE/README.md

 - `matplotlib>=3.7`
 - `tqdm>=4.65`

-Στο requirements
-## Documentation roadmap

-The documentation will be expanded with

-- a detailed derivation of the primal-dual scheme;
-- the connection between the linear-programming formulation and occupation measures;
-- the numerical solution of the HJB equation;
-- the construction of the best-deviation oracle;
-- implementation details for population-aware policies;
-- reproducible experiment tables;
-- interpretation of the numerical results.

 ## Citation

 If you use this code in academic work, please cite the associated manuscript.

-@article{AUTHOR_YEAR_MEAN_FIELD_CCE,
-  title   = {Mirror Descent Schemes for Continuous Mean-Field Games:
-             A Linear-Programming Approach},
-  author  = {AUTHOR NAMES},
-  journal = {MANUSCRIPT OR JOURNAL}, year    = {YEAR}
-}

-The citation information will be updated once the manuscript metadata is finalized.
+**The citation information will be updated once the manuscript metadata is finalized.**

 ---